designbyfront/Import-Data-into-ExpressionEngine/README.md

 ## Troubleshooting ##
 -- [Back to top](#contents)

+* __Errors and Warnings List__<br />

+__Errors__ can occur for the import as a whole (which will stop the import), or on a per row basis (which stop the row import, but continue the overall import).

+_Import Errors_ -

+* Unknown input type provided
+* Invalid input_type object implemented
+* Unable to read input file
+* Unimplemented fieldtype which is required

+_Row Errors_ -

+* Row does not contain the correct number of columns to correspond to the fields selected
+* Empty data given for 'title' field
+* Empty data given for 'author' field
+* Selected 'author' does not exist
+* Selected 'author' does not have permission to publish or edit this weblog/section
+* Selected 'status' is not in status group assigned to weblog/section
+* Empty data given for required field

+__Warnings__ are significant events which occur during import.
+The import will continue unhindered, but side-effects may occur.

+* Unimplemented fieldtype which is not required
+    * In this instance, the field is not required so import can continue.
+However, data given to import into this field will be ignores as the field type is unknown.

+---

 * __Categories are not being imported successfully__<br />
 Are you using the "_SC Category Select_" fieldtype?
 This fieldtype will cause the standard category submission to return empty, and so they will not be imported.
 Disable this fieldtype, import the data and then enable after.<br />
 [Thanks to [Paul Bellamy](https://github.com/bellamystudio) for this tip]

+---

 * __Are you having trouble?__
 Please use the [issues page](http://github.com/designbyfront/Import-Data into-ExpressionEngine/issues) or contact us at [info@designbyfront.com](info@designbyfront.com).